kocsisttibor/pallida-basic-exam-trial/python.md

 ###  What is the difference between id and class in CSS?
 [2p]
 #### Your answer:

-Both of them are tools to make tags referanceable.
+Both of them are tools to make html tags referanceable.
 Id's are to mark tags with unique name, wich is used only once in a page's code.
-Tags marked with a class can be referenced together, it makes easier to set common rules regarding to them
+Tags marked with (or members of) a class can be referenced together, it makes easier to set common rules regarding to them